legabgob/vascforge/README.md

 Snakemake-based pipeline for **refining retinal vessel artery/vein (A/V) labels**,
 computing quality metrics, and preparing datasets for downstream analysis.

-The code implements the refinement and evaluation parts of the project described in:

-> *Reliable retinal phenotyping: error correction, genetic discovery, graph-based diagnosis* – G. Chiche (2025)

 At a high level:

 1. Colour fundus images are segmented with an external model (e.g. **VascX**) to obtain initial vessel + A/V maps.